amoreira2/Lectures/chapters/intro.md

 # Quantitative Investing

 By [Alan Moreira](http://statistics.berkeley.edu/people/ani-adhikari)
-with contributions by [David Wagner](https://www.cs.berkeley.edu/~daw/) and Henry Milner.

 This text was originally developed for the UC Berkeley course [Data 8: Foundations of Data Science][data8].